thedataleadai/workshop_demo_databricks/README.md

-   - open your terminal and type the following code: git clone `https://github.com/Rashidomar/workshop_demo_databricks.git` This will clone the project onto your local machine **Please note location of your cloned repo**
+   - open your terminal and type the following code: git clone `https://github.com/Rashidomar/workshop_demo_databricks.git` This will clone the project onto your local machine

+     **Please note location of your cloned repo**

+   - On Mac, Windows and Linux, Enter the command below to give the location of cloned repo command : pwd

+      **This location will be required to upload your notebooks onto the databricks platform**

 ### 2. Create Notebooks on Databricks account by following the below steps

-   1. Navigate to user workspace on Databricks
+   1. Navigate to  `Workspace` on Databricks
-       - From left menu, go to user workspace by:
+       - From the left menu, go to the user workspace by:
-       - clicking on Workspace > Users > `username`@gmail.com, when you get here, create a folder called `workshop_demo_databricks`
+       - clicking on Workspace > Users > `username@email_domain.com`: when you get here, create a folder called `workshop_demo_databricks`
-   2. Notebook Upload
-       To upload the notebook:
+   2. Notebook Upload: To upload the notebook:
+      - Open the newly created folder workshop_demo_databricks
-      - Click on the three doted icon on the top right hand side where you created the folder `workshop_demo_databricks`
+      - Click on the three dotted icon on the top right-hand side
       - From the pop up, select import.
       - From the import window, click on browse, Navigate to where your repo was cloned
-      - Select the three notebooks from the `SQL_Notebook` folder, that is `bronze_layer`,`silver_layer` and `gold_layer`
+      - Select the three notebooks from the SQL_Notebook folder, that is `bronze_layer`,`silver_layer` and `gold_layer`
       - Click on import
+      - On successful import, you will see the message: **Successfully imported 3 files**
    3. You can now view and run the imported notebooks from your Databricks Workspace

 ### The Medallion Architecture of the library System
+#### A medallion architecture is a data design pattern we are going to use to logically organize data with the goal of incrementally and progressively improving the structure and quality of data as it flows through each layer of the architecture from **Bronze ⇒ Silver ⇒ Gold layer tables**
 ![screenshot](images/Medal.png)

 ### The Data Model of the library System
-### data model defines the structure and relationships within your data.
+#### The data model defines the structure and relationships within your data.
 It serves as a blueprint for how data is stored, understood, and used across the organization.
 This is going general view of our datasets.

 ![screenshot](images/model.png)